keoko/sisyphus/README.md

 ## DOUBTS
+- super big atom? performance issues?
+- different apps + variants + local env's -> memory consumption?
+- does it make sense to expose API to fine grained keys? (e.g. jobs conf, topic2, topic1?
 - communication between endpoint and data-store through channel? weird.
 - 1 channel per repo?
 - how to communicate changes to atoms? via fs-watch? or via channel message?
-- 1 atom per repo? vs 1 big repo?
 - how do I push changes to remote repo with clj-jgit?
 - how to validate from local env? using cljx?
 - 1 repo per environment vs all environments in 1 repo?
-- how to pull files in git repo wihout concurrency issues?
-1 scheduled job
+- 1 atom per repo? vs 1 big repo?
 - how to debug web app - logging?
-- how to autoreload clojure system after a change?
 - how to sync config and schema?
 - how to store the general config? replicated in all branches? how to keep them sync?
 - how flexible are hierarchical keys model?
-- does it make sense to expose API to fine grained keys? (e.g. jobs conf, topic2, topic1?
 - how to change configuration? git clients? special UI?
 - can we build UI from schema definition?